cdmerchant13/zonebro/README.md

   See overlapping work hours highlighted on each zone's timeline for easy scheduling.

 - **Real-Time Sync Mode**
-  Keep time in motion with live updates, or pause and scrub manually with the time slider.
+  Keep time in motion with live updates, or pause and adjust time manually.

 - **Manual Time Input**
   Jump to any time to check availability without affecting the synced clock.